 What a Corporate Credit Card Is & How It Works

-Corporate credit cards are a distinct type of card, different from both personal credit cards and small business credit cards.
-Corporate credit card accounts are issued based on the metrics and creditworthiness of a small business and not the individual business owners.
+Corporate credit cards are a distinct type of card, different from small business credit cards, fleet cards, and small business fuel cards.
+Issuers authorize corporate credit card accounts based on the finances and creditworthiness of a small business and not the individual business owners.